-Florence Nightingale (1820-1910), the philosophical founder of modern secular nursing and the first recognized nurse theorist, was an integralist.
+Florence Nightingale, the philosophical founder of modern secular nursing and the first recognized nurse theorist, was an integralist.
 Her worldview focused on the individual and the collective, the inner and outer, and human and nonhuman concerns.
-She identified environmental determinants (clean air, water, food, houses, etc.) and social determinants (poverty, education, family relationships, employment), from local to global.
-She also experienced and recorded her personal understanding of the connection with the Divine, the awareness that something greater than she, the Divine, was present in all aspects of her life.
+She identified environmental determinants (clean air, water, food, houses, etc.) and social determinants (poverty, education, family relationships, employment)-local to global.
+She also experienced and recorded her personal understanding of the connection with the Divine-that is, awareness that something greater than she, the Divine, was present in all aspects of her life.

 Nightingale's work was social action that clearly articulated the science and art of an integral worldview for nursing, health care, and humankind.
 Her social action was also sacred activism (Harvey, 2007), the fusion of the deepest spiritual knowledge with radical action in the world.
-Nightingale was ahead of her time; her dedicated and focused 50 years of work and service still inform and impact the nursing profession and our global mission of health and healing.
-In the 1880s, Nightingale began to write in letters that it would take 100 to 150 years before sufficiently educated and experienced nurses would arrive to change the health care system.
-We are that generation of 21st-century Nightingales who can transform health care and carry forth her vision to create a healthy world.
+Nightingale was ahead of her time; her dedicated and focused 50 years of work and service still inform and affect the nursing profession and our global mission of health and healing.
+In the 1880s, Nightingale began to write in letters that it would take 100 to 150 years before sufficiently educated and experienced nurses would arrive to change the health-care system.
+We are that generation of 21st-century Nightingales who can transform health care and carry forth her vision to create a healthy world (B. M. Dossey, 2013; B. M. Dossey, Luck, & Schaub, 2015; Beck, Dossey, & Rushton, 2011; McDonald, 2001-2012; Mittelman et al., 2010).